oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-matter-on-linux.md

 ### Architecture
 ![alt-architecture-here](assets/matter_localnetwork_setup.png)

-Typically, a Matter Accessory will be added to a Wifi or Thread network as the Matter Controller as part of the "commissioning" process over Bluetooth Low Energy (BLE).
+Typically, a Matter Accessory will be added to the same Wifi or Thread network as the Matter Controller as part of the "commissioning" process over Bluetooth Low Energy (BLE).
 However, in this CodeLab we will run the Matter Accessory and the Matter Controller on the same Linux Host.
 This will allow us to create a simple Matter Network very quickly.
 In further codelabs, we will learn how to commission Matter devices over BLE.